 Do you see the beautiful elixir that is this life and all of the beauty God affords us while we fill our roles here in the vaporous existence?
 I think if we look down at our feet, we’ll see that we’re walking on an undulating rainbow of God’s grace and love, His strength and power, His sustenance.
 That’s the rainbow, baby.
 That’s how we move out from under the stormcloud and walk in the light of His glory.

 Hope in Him, not in things that can fade.
 Set your mind on things above, not here where things break and people are temporary.
-While resting our hopes and dreams on the shoulders of our children may seem harmless and good and even noble, it will only distract us from the best things and will never fill the empty in our hearts.
+While resting our hopes and dreams on the shoulders of our children may seem harmless and good and even noble, it will only distract us from the best things and will never fill the emptiness in our hearts.
 I can promise you that.